 Although the law concerning whistleblower retaliation and protection can vary a lot depending on your own particular situation, certain fact patterns seem to recur frequently:

 - Employee is demoted or disciplined for reporting a supervisor’s fraud

 - Dismissal or termination of employee for reporting or complaining about discrimination or harassment in the workplace

 - Employee is fired for reporting health or safety violations

 - Discipline or termination for supporting the complaint or report of another employee concerning race discrimination or sexual harassment

-If any of these situations applies to you, or if you’re considering whistleblower activity but are afraid of retaliation by your employer, get in touch with us as soon as possible.
+If any of these situations applies to you, or if you’re considering whistleblower activity but are afraid of retaliation by your employer, contact us now.
 We represent clients from West Palm Beach, Fort Lauderdale, Miami and elsewhere in Florida.
-You’ll come out of your free initial consultation with a much better understanding of your rights under the Florida Private Sector Whistleblower Act, Florida Civil Rights Act, Title VII, FSLA, or the federal Family Medical Leave Act retaliation provisions – whichever state or federal employment law might apply to you.
+You’ll come out of your free initial consultation with a much better understanding of your rights.
+You have rights under the Florida Private Sector Whistleblower Act, Florida Civil Rights Act, Title VII, FSLA, or the federal Family Medical Leave Act retaliation provisions – whichever state or federal employment law might apply to you.

 It is extremely important to recognize that different laws apply to different situations.
 The specific legal protections available to you depend a lot on many variables–are you a state or federal employee?
 Do you work in a highly regulated industry?
 Are there only a few employees in your workplace?

 Florida Attorney For Whistleblowers Filing Qui Tam Lawsuits